jamliqr/jamliquor/docs/src/PQC.md

 - Work Reports, validator judgments, and transaction signers can toggle PQ or classical modes
 - On-chain verifiers are optimized for batch validation

-> JAM’s modular signature layers make it ideal for cryptographic flexibility.
+> JAM's modular signature layers make it ideal for cryptographic flexibility.

 ---